ECP-WarpX/WarpX/Docs/source/install/hpc/perlmutter.rst

    # GPU-aware MPI
    export MPICH_GPU_SUPPORT_ENABLED=1

-   #Necessary to use CUDA-Aware MPI and run a job
+   # necessary to use CUDA-Aware MPI and run a job
    export CRAY_ACCEL_TARGET=nvidia80

    # optimize CUDA compilation for A100